ethankennerly/digestion-defense/engineering.md

 1. [ ] Health is destroyed.
 1. [ ] Health was inhibiting Pair of white hexagon transmitter.
 1. [ ] Pair of white hexagon transmitter transmits.
-1. [ ] Pair of white hexagon is a food.
+1. [ ] Pair of white hexagon is a consumable.
-1. [ ] Food receiver in tree that had received the destroyed grape receives food.
+1. [ ] consumable receiver in tree that had received the destroyed grape receives consumable.
 1. [ ] Nav agent in pair of white hexagon finds path to end of tunnel.
     - For path finding simplicity, small pair fits into one cell of the nav grid.
 1. [ ] Pair of white hexagon flow out of purple cave.